oken02/lingo-shorts-privacy-policy/README.md

 **Privacy Policy**

-This privacy policy applies to the Lian IA: Maestro de Inglés app (hereby referred to as "Application") for mobile devices that was created by (hereby referred to as "Service Provider") as an Ad Supported service.
+This privacy policy applies to the Lian IA: Maestro de Inglés app (hereby referred to as "Application") for mobile devices that was created by Kevin CQ (hereby referred to as "Service Provider") as an Ad Supported service.
 This service is intended for use "AS IS".

 **Information Collection and Use**